mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Message Protection

-* The primary purpose of this protocol is AKE
-* No current specification for how negotiated keys are used
-* Message protection scheme will need to indicate which state a key was derived from
-* Will probably also want:
-  * Hash-based key ratchets
-  * ... per sender, to avoid races
-  * Transcript integrity
+The primary purpose of this protocol is to enable an authenticated key exchange among a group of participants.
+In order to protect messages sent among thsoe participants, an application will also need to specify how messages are protected.

 For every epoch, the root key of the ratcheting tree can be used to derive key material for: